FitTracker/Fitness-Goal-Tracker/README.md

 ## Usage

-### Signing up with `Fittr.me`
+### Signing up with `Fittr.us`

-To sign up, visit [Fittr.me](http://fittr.me) and click the SIGN UP button.
+To sign up, visit [Fittr.us](http://fittr.us) and click the SIGN UP button.
 You will be redirected to Fitbit to login.
-After successfully logging in, you will be redirected to your `Fittr.me` dashboard.
+After successfully logging in, you will be redirected to your `Fittr.us` dashboard.

 ### Adding Goals

-To add new goals in `Fittr.me`, click on the plus icon at near the bottom of your screen.
+To add new goals in `Fittr.us`, click on the plus icon at near the bottom of your screen.

 * First, use the dropdown menu to select a metric.
 * Next, use the input field to enter the amount of Steps or KMs you'd like to achieve.